Delfryn Therapies Reflexology, Reiki, Thai Foot Massage & Indian Head Massage

 Hot Stone Reflexology

-In addition to traditional reflexology, I also offer Hot Stone Reflexology (at Pontardawe only).
+I also offer Hot Stone Reflexology.
 This incorporates the use of basalt stones into the treatment.
 The effects of heat on the body are well documented, from improving circulation and reducing muscle tension, to promoting deep relaxation.
 The heat from the stones penetrates to a deeper level than is possible with traditional reflexology, this brings about physiological changes and influences the body's internal energy flow (Chi).

 Reflexology for Menopause